jjmusic-online/jjmusic-online.github.io/_pages/menus/lessons.md

   - Reharmoniztion Technique for 12 Weeks
   - Jazz Harmony (32 Weeks)
   - Voicing Workshop for 6 weeks
+  - <a href="/lessons/essential-scale-eng">Scale & Improv Workshop for 6 weeks
   - <a href="/lessons/essential-funkeng">Funk Piano Workshop for 6 weeks </a>

 ### Unterrichten auf Deutsch